tryoxiss/bonfire-web-client/CODESTYLE.md

 }
 ```

 Our code is also minimally nested.
 Only 4 layers or less of indentation will be allowed to merge.
+4 layers deep is only sometimes acceptable, in some cases, and generally it is best to apply nesting minimisation starting at 2 or 3 levels deep.

 This is the absolute most code can be nested.
 ```py